Interested in Infrastructure?

 Get Infrastructure articles, news and videos right in your inbox!
 Sign up now.

-The entire process can take 5-6 months or longer, depending on the plant's complexity, but ensuring it's done correctly is vital.
+The entire process can take five to six months or longer, depending on the plant's complexity, but ensuring it's done correctly is vital.
 A well-commissioned plant can offer over 25 years of reliable service, while poor commissioning can significantly reduce its lifespan.
 This was evident in a recent project by Simmonds & Bristow, who successfully commissioned a $9 million sewage treatment plant in a remote tropical community.
-Despite challenges like heavy rain, the plant's thorough commissioning and start-up process ensured it met performance targets and provided reliable service.
+Despite challenges like heavy rain, the plant's thorough commissioning and startup process ensured it met performance targets and provided reliable service.

 Proper commissioning is not just about following procedures but involves a dedicated project team, including construction firms, process design engineers, and water specialists.
 A detailed plan significantly reduces future problems, ensuring equipment functions as intended and operators are well-trained for future maintenance.
 Investing in rigorous commissioning ensures the longevity and reliability of these critical infrastructure investments.